 “That would be my plan,” he said.
 “But if you don’t do it effectively, then he’s going to beat you.
 Because all he has to do is choose who he wants and then go from there.
 That quickness is a big part of his game, but it’s the power once he gets there that changes everything.”

-Donald became the only All-Pro to garner all 50 votes and is now just the third defensive lineman since 1965 to be first-team All-Pro four times in five seasons, joining J.J.
+Donald became the only All-Pro to garner all 50 votes and is now the third defensive lineman since 1965 to be first-team All-Pro four times in five seasons, joining J.J.
 Watt and Reggie White.
-Soon, he’ll join Watt and Hall of Famer Lawrence Taylor as the only players to win back-to-back Defensive Player of the Year Awards.
+On Saturday, he’ll likely join Watt and Hall of Famer Lawrence Taylor as the only players to win back-to-back Defensive Player of the Year awards.